reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 :::info

 As a reminder, the code examples focus on the key concepts and changes for each section.
-See the CodeSandbox projects and the [`tutorial-steps` branch in the project repo](https://github.com/reduxjs/redux-essentials-example-app/tree/tutorial-steps) for the complete changes in the application.
+See the CodeSandbox projects and the [`tutorial-steps-ts` branch in the project repo](https://github.com/reduxjs/redux-essentials-example-app/tree/tutorial-steps-ts) for the complete changes in the application.

 :::